norlab/LIS-546-SPR2021/content/tidy-data.md

 ## Extending Tidy Data Beyond the Traditional Observation
 Many examples of tidy data, such as the ones above, depend upon discrete observations that are often rooted in statistical evidence, or a scientific domain.
 Qualitative and humanities data often contain unique points of reference (e.g. notions of place rather than mapped coordinates), interpreted factual information (e.g. observations to a humanist mean something very different than to an ecologist), and a need for granularity that may seem non-obvious to the tidy data curator.

-In the following section I will try to offer some extensions to the concept of tidy data that draws upon the work of [Matthew Lincoln](https://matthewlincoln.net/) for tidy digital humanities data.
+In the following section I will try to offer some extensions to the concept of tidy data that draws upon the work of [Matthew Lincoln](https://matthewlincoln.net/) for tidy digital humanities data (see an example of one of Matthew's workshops [here](https://matthewlincoln.net/2020/05/26/tidy-data-for-humanities.html)).
 In particular, we  will look at ways to transform two types of data: Dates and Categories.
 Each of these types of data often have multiple ways of being represented.
 But, this shouldn't preclude us from bringing some coherence to untidy data.

 For these explanations I'll use Matthew's data because it represents a wonderful example of how to restructure interpreted factual information that was gathered from a museum catalog.
 The following reference dataset will be used throughout the next two sections.
 Take a quick moment to read and think about the data that we will transform.